Matt1479/TypeScript-Udemy/README.md

 ### **Constructor Functions & The "This" Keyword** <span id="a0503a"></span><a href="#top05a">&#8593;</a>

-**This** keyword typically refers to a concrete instance of a class that was created and with the dot notation you can access all the properties and methods of this instance (here this.name).
+**This** keyword typically refers to a concrete instance of a class that was created, and with the dot notation you can access all the properties and methods of this instance (here this.name).

 ```ts
 class Department {